erumd/PedaGogue/Misc/HerokuGuide.md

 9. Commit any changes you've made up until this point.

-10. Run the command `git push heroku main`.
+10. Run the command `ggit check`.
 A series of processes will be initiated.
 Once the process is complete, note the name of the app.

 11. Log in to your [Heroku account](https://id.heroku.com/login).
 You will see all of your hosted web applications.
 Click on the app that has the same name as the app you just created.